Credit score for renting: landlord credit check — what do they see?

 Why do landlords check your credit score for renting?

 • Financial responsibility: Your credit history reflects your previous financial responsibilities and how you handled them.
 Landlords want tenants who are reliable and can manage their finances.
-So a credit check can give them an idea of what to expect.
+So doing a check can give them an idea of what to expect.

 • Legal requirement: In some cases, landlords are legally required to perform credit checks to comply with housing regulations.
 They may also need to check that you have the legal right to live in the UK.